learreDHDK/ccode/README.md

 				<td>No</td>
 				<td>Global Historical Climatology Network–Monthly (GHCN-M) Version 2</td>
 				<td>No</td>
-				<td>No, there is no version number, but the title contains the year of the last update.</td>
+				<td>No, there is no version number, but the title contains the year of the account.</td>
 				<td>No</td>
 				<td>No</td>
 				<td>Yes, v1.00 </td>